CleoMenezesJr/auto-activities/README.md

 ## Installation
 This extension is available on **GNOME 40** or newer versions. <br/>
-Note that this extension is still in development and a bit resource hungry.<br/>
+Note that this extension is still in development and a bit resource hungry.

+### GNOME Extensions

-This extension is still being reviewed for GNOME Extensions webpage.
+You can install the extension [here](https://extensions.gnome.org/extension/4179/auto-activities) from GNOME Extensions website.

 ### From Source